bytefish/bytefish.de/blog/aspnet_core_odata_error_handling.md

-title: Consistent Error Hanling in an ASP.NET Core OData and Blazor Application
+title: Blazor WebAssembly with Cookie Authentication
-date: 2024-01-16 10:04
+date: 2024-01-11 11:46
-tags: odata, blazor, dotnet
+tags: blazor, dotnet
 category: dotnet
 slug: aspnet_core_odata_error_handling
 author: Philipp Wagner
-summary: This article shows how to add Consistent Error Handling to an ASP.NET Core OData Service and use it in a Blazor Application.
+summary: This article shows how to use Cookie Authentication with Blazor WebAssembly.

+[Consistent Error Handling with NancyFx]: https://www.bytefish.de/blog/consistent_error_handling_with_nancy.html

 In this article we are going to look at one of the most important, yet underrated, aspects of any application: Error Handling and Error Messages.
 I am working on an ASP.NET Core OData application and want something similar to the